sagglamderya/sagglamderya/README.md

 ### Hi there 👋

-- ⚡ Trying to be a Geology Engineer, Bridge Player
+- ⚡ Trying to be a Geology Engineer and Bridge Player
 - 🌱 I’m currently learning Python
-- 📫 How to reach me: sagglamderya@gmail.com
+- 📫 Reach me on sagglamderya@gmail.com

 ## Reach Me On